RCass172/rent-a-drone/README.md

 * [Rob Shaw Photography](https://www.instagram.com/rob_shaw_photography/) - for the profile picture, slideshow pictures and instagram video
 * [Pexels](https://www.pexels.com/photo/man-wearing-blue-crew-neck-t-shirt-2379005/) - Photo by Italo Melo from Pexels for the 'James' testimonial image
 * [Pexels](https://www.pexels.com/photo/photo-of-two-women-smiling-wearing-white-shirt-2467450/) - Photo by Bran Sodre from Pexels for the 'Mia and Greta' testimonial image
-* [Pexels](https://www.pexels.com/photo/freckled-face-3763188/) - Photo by Andrea Piacquadio from Pexels for the 'Sarah' testimonial image
+* [Pexels](https://www.pexels.com/photo/woman-wearing-gray-mock-neck-sweater-789305/) - Photo by Anastasiya Lobanovskaya from Pexels for the 'Sarah' testimonial image